Comparisons12 min read

 Security & Compliance

-Here's where ProtonVPN's foundation really shows — and honestly, I think this section is the most important one in the whole comparison.
+This is where ProtonVPN's foundation really shines — and honestly, I think this section matters most.

-Swiss jurisdiction means ProtonVPN sits outside the 5/9/14 Eyes intelligence alliances.
-Its apps are fully open-source and have been audited multiple times by independent firms.
-The Secure Core architecture means that even if an exit server is compromised, your traffic is still protected by the first-hop Swiss or Icelandic server.
-That's not a feature you'll use every day, but knowing it's there changes the whole calculus for high-risk users.
+Swiss jurisdiction puts ProtonVPN outside the 5/9/14 Eyes intelligence alliances.
+Its apps are fully open-source and independently audited multiple times.
+The Secure Core setup means even if an exit server gets compromised, your traffic is still protected by that first-hop Swiss or Icelandic server.
+You won't use that every day, but knowing it's there changes things for high-risk users.

-Surfshark is based in the Netherlands — an EU country with solid GDPR protections, but also a 9 Eyes member.
-Its no-logs policy has been audited (Deloitte conducted one in 2023), and it uses RAM-only servers, meaning data is wiped on every reboot.
+Surfshark is based in the Netherlands — solid GDPR protections, but it's a 9 Eyes country.
+Its no-logs policy got audited (Deloitte did one in 2023), and it uses RAM-only servers, meaning data vanishes on every reboot.
 That's solid.
-It's just not at the same level as ProtonVPN's full open-source, multi-audit, Swiss-jurisdiction stack.
+Just not at ProtonVPN's level with the full open-source, multi-audit, Swiss-jurisdiction setup.

 Pros and Cons